VISIT: Visualizing and Interpreting the Semantic Information Flow of Transformers: Modeling GPTs as a Flow-Graph

 \subsection{Implementation Details and how to Read the Graph}

 We use the Python package Plotly-Express \cite{plotly} to create a plot of the model.
-We provide all the source code we created to model the GPT-2 family models (small, medium, large and XL) and GPT-J \cite{gpt-j}, with the latter code serving as a guided example with instructions designed to facilitate the adaptation of our flow-graph model to other GPT models.
+We will provide all the source code we created to model the GPT-2 family models (small, medium, large and XL) and GPT-J \cite{gpt-j}, which includes configuration files that allow adjusting the tool to other decoders with multi-head attention.
+We are also providing the code to be used as a guided example with instructions designed to facilitate the adaptation of our flow-graph model to other GPT models.

 Using our tool is straightforward and only requires running our code.
 The flow-graph plot can be presented in your software environment or saved as an HTML file to view via a browser.
 Personal computers and environments like Google Colab are sufficient for modeling LMs like GPT-2 medium, even without GPU.
-Plotly-Express allows us to inspect the created graphs interactively, like seeing additional information when hovering over the nodes and edges, or to filter some of them by the ``Select'' options on the top right of the generated plots.\footnote{More existing examples and the code for creating new ones can be found at \url{https://github.com/shacharKZ/Visualizing-the-Information-Flow-of-GPT}}
+Plotly-Express allows us to inspect the created graphs interactively, like seeing additional information when hovering over the nodes and edges, or to filter some of them by the ``Select'' options on the top right of the generated plots.